 A. Membership and Election

-The Executive Committee shall consist of the Dean, Associate Deans (without vote) and four members of the Faculty with the rank of assistant professor and above, elected annually to twelve-month terms by the Faculty.
+The Executive Committee shall consist of the Dean, Associate Deans (without vote) and four members of the Faculty who are tenured or receiving probationary credit toward tenure with the rank of assistant professor and above, elected annually to twelve-month terms by the Faculty.
 Members may not serve more than two consecutive full terms.

 Whenever a vacancy occurs, a new election will be held to complete the term of office.
 If needed, newly elected members may fill vacancies that occur during the prior summer months.